How Do Information Seeking Scams Work?

-Some recipients who do fall for these tricks will reply to the offer, and sometimes it also results in an actual conversation between the user and the attacker that will lead to an innocent but significant request if a two-way dialogue is entertained by the user.
+Some recipients who do fall for these information seeking scams will reply to the offer, and sometimes it also results in an actual conversation between the user and the attacker that will lead to an innocent but significant request if a two-way dialogue is entertained by the user.

 User education is a good step.
 Additionally, look for an email gateway with a machine-learning function and real-time IP reputation scanning.
 Ability to detect suspicious language and sender aspects is key.
 Solutions must also be capable of separating such scams from the user-releasable quarantine to avoid any risks of users getting access to such kinds of phish.